 Hydrocarbon traps | Reported | Reported |

-Tectonics, decompression zones | Reported | Reported |
+Geomorphology, geological faults | Reported | Reported |

-Estimation of original oil in place and original gas in place | N/A | Reported |
+Estimation of Petroleum-Initially-In-Place (PIIP) | N/A | Reported |

-Recommendations for further exploration and drilling | Reported | Reported |
+Recommendations for the locations of 2D seismic lines, further exploration. and drilling | Reported | Reported |

-Selection of location for drilling of an exploration well | N/A | Reported |
+Selection of a location for drilling of an exploration well | N/A | Reported |

-CAPABILITIES |
+CAPABILITIES | GEORESONANCE | SEISMIC |

-Typical source of anomaly | Nuclei of the targeted substance | Structures or velocity layer contrasts |
+Typical source of anomaly | Nuclei of the targeted hydrocarbons | Structures or velocity layer contrasts |

 Direct identification of hydrocarbons | Yes | No |